Final event of the project “Just and Safer Cities for All”

 The project and its recommendations were introduced by Pilar de la Torre, Programme Manager at Efus, and the discussion was launched by Shams Asadi, Head Commissioner for Humans Right of Vienna, who shared the experiences of her city and encouraged participants to react on the recommendations.

-The discussion focused around four main issues that are particularly important for local authorities : gaining more knowledge and evidence on the real situation of vulnerable people at the local level; tackling underreporting by gaining the trust of vulnerable citizens; adopting a multidisciplinary approach and involving local actors, including representatives from minorities and civil society organisations, to identify priorities and design appropriate strategies, and lastly, tackling hate speech in social media.
+The discussion focused around four main issues that are particularly important for local authorities: gaining more knowledge and evidence on the real situation of vulnerable people at the local level; tackling underreporting by gaining the trust of vulnerable citizens; adopting a multidisciplinary approach and involving local actors, including representatives from minorities and civil society organisations, to identify priorities and design appropriate strategies, and lastly, tackling hate speech in social media.

 …in Stuttgart (Germany)…

-On October 6, another lunch debate was held in Stuttgart (Germany) in the framework of the General Assembly meeting of the German-European Forum for Urban Security (DEFUS).
+On October 6, another lunch debate was held in Stuttgart (DE) in the framework of the General Assembly meeting of the German-European Forum for Urban Security (DEFUS).
 Representatives of the cities of Augsburg, Düsseldorf, Essen, Freiburg, Gelsenkirchen, Heidelberg, Karlsruhe, Mannheim, Munich, Stuttgart, as well as from the Prevention Council of the Land of Lower Saxony (Landespräventionsrat Niedersachsen) engaged in the discussion.

 Efus Programme Manager Moritz Konradi introduced the draft version of the topical recommendations.
 The lively debate focused on three major topics: Firstly, the participants stressed the need for improved disaggregated statistical data on different phenomena of discriminatory violence.
 The current lack of such data oftentimes hampers the development of effective prevention strategies and can lead to perceiving discriminatory violence as a marginal issue.
 Secondly, the participants stated that local authorities can provide important support to the groups affected by discriminatory violence, and many municipalities have already established specialised services and appointed officers who serve as contact points for these local communities.
-Thirdly, the importance of cooperation with civil society organisations was highlighted, as common efforts and coordination in prevention networks promise the best success in countering phenomena of intolerance and related forms of violence and crime.
+Thirdly, the importance of cooperation with civil society organisations was highlighted, as common efforts and coordination in prevention networks are the most promising in countering phenomena of intolerance and related forms of violence and crime.

 …in Barcelona (Spain)…

-…and in Paris (France).
+…and in Paris (France)

 Efus wishes to thank all the participants in these debates for sharing.